The 50 best Skyrim mods

 Unofficial Skyrim Patches

-This mod does exactly what you’d expect it to do.
-Modders realised they could patch the game faster than Bethesda, so they banded together to fix whatever bugs they could.
-The mod is being constantly updated, fixing new bugs as they emerge and updating the patch whenever Bethesda themselves release an official fix.
+Now that Bethesda have stopped patching Skyrim themselves, the fan made Unofficial Patch series has become more important than ever.
+The patches are run by a group of modders who constantly update them as new problems are found.
 There’s also a variety of subtle tweaks, like making sure Brand Shei (above) eventually gets out of prison after you frame him to join the Thieves Guild, so you aren’t robbed of his services forever.
 There's one for every piece of official DLC, including the official High Resolution textures.

-Originally a part of Realistic Lighting Overhaul, Project Optimisation improves Skyrim performance by occlusion culling: which means not rendering things you can’t see.
+Originally a part of Realistic Lighting Overhaul, Project Optimisation improves Skyrim performance by occlusion culling: which means not rendering effects you can’t see.
 If you use a lot of serious lighting mods, like ENB and Realistic Lighting, then Project Optimisation can save you several frames a second.
-If you’re installing anything from the Weather and Lighting section of this guide I heartily recommend it.
+So I’d definitely recommend it if you’re installing anything from the Lighting and Weather section of this guide.

 Better Dialogue Controls and Better Messagebox Controls